-Finally, and critically, we noted the importance of stare decisis in promoting uniformity and predictability in the law, concluding that "overruling Tawney and Wellman would result in instability and uncertainty, particularly for the thousands of leases that have been executed in the years since those opinions were published."
+Finally, and critically, we noted the importance of stare decisis19 in promoting uniformity and predictability in the law, concluding that "overruling Tawney and Wellman would result in instability and uncertainty, particularly for the thousands of leases that have been executed in the years since those opinions were published."
 Id.
+Accordingly, we reaffirmed the continuing vitality of both Wellman and Estate of Tawney in syllabus points three and five of Kellam as follows:

-&lt;sup>19 See Syl.
+19 See Syl.
 Pt.
 2, Dailey v.
 Bechtel Corp., 157 W. Va.
-1023, 207 S.E.2d 169 (1974) ("An appellate court should not overrule a previous decision recently rendered without evidence of changing conditions or serious judicial error in interpretation sufficient to compel deviation from the basic policy of the doctrine of stare decisis, which is to promote certainty, stability, and uniformity in the law.").
+1023, 207 S.E.2d 169 (1974) ("An appellate court should not overrule a previous decision recently rendered without evidence of changing conditions or serious judicial error in interpretation sufficient to